korupso/OVinder/documents/sleep-reports.md

 > ## 22.07.2020
 > ### 3.5/5
 > Today went not well, but not bad either.
 > I woke up, when I had to wake up, but I was not as awake and alert, as I should've been.

+> ## 23.07.2020
+> ### 3/5
+> I did not wake up very well today, but I managed to be ready on time.

+> ## 24.07.2020
+> ### 3/5
+> It was not very easy to wake up today, but it was not particularily hard.
+> I might change my alarm tone again.